Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 Where is Saint David’s Day Celebrated?

-Generally, St. David’s day is celebrated throughout Wales.
-The most well-known site of the festivities is in Cardiff City Center.
-This is where there are several dragon exhibitions, concerts, and theater companies.
+Generally, St. David’s Day is celebrated throughout Wales.
+The most well-known site of the festivities is Cardiff City Center, where several dragon exhibitions, concerts, and theater companies take place.

 Wrexham, Aberystwyth, Lampeter, Carmarthen, and Colwyn Bay are among the towns that hold annual processions and festivals.
 Croeso (meaning “welcome” in Welsh) is a two-day celebration of music, food, and entertainment held in Swansea’s city center.